Overview

 The Health Equity & Access to Care (HEAC) Project

-The HEAC Project is an exciting collaboration with the NYC Department of Health and Mental Hygiene which seeks to better understand New Yorkers’ experiences accessing healthcare in hospitals in New York City (NYC).
-The goal is to share the results with the health department to inform NYC healthcare recommendations to better serve all New Yorkers.
+From 2022-2024, we collaborated with the NYC Department of Health and Mental Hygiene on the Health Equity and Access to Care (HEAC) project, which sought to better understand New Yorkers’ experiences accessing healthcare in hospitals in New York City (NYC).
+The results were shared with the health department to inform NYC healthcare recommendations to better serve all New Yorkers.

 The HEAC Project is an exciting collaboration with the NYC Department of Health and Mental Hygiene which seeks to better understand New Yorkers’ experiences accessing healthcare in hospitals in New York City (NYC).